 - In the bowl of an electric mixer, whisk the eggs then beat in the sugar, melted butter, and vanilla.

-- Stir in the flour mixture to form a soft dough.
-Then chill the dough 1 hour- overnight, until firm enough to handle.
+- Stir in the dry ingredients to form a soft dough.
+Chill the dough 1 hour- overnight.

 - When ready to bake, divide dough into 36 even pieces, roll into a balls, then into a 6” ropes.
 Press the ends of each rope together to form rings.